ypan887/inventory_api/readme.md

 You should see a response with welcome messages

 ## Features
-This api serves as a tool to keep an record on the products inventory.
-That includes all the information on custermers and their orders, products with categories, shipments of products, and supplies of product inventory.
+You can use this api to keep a record on your product inventory, which includes all the information on products and its categories, custermers and their orders, shipments of products, and supplies of products.

 ## Examples

 If you choose to seed the database, you can start explore the api

-#### view categories and the products
+#### view all products or the products under specific category
 ```
-curl localhost:3000/categoris
+curl localhost:3000/categories
-curl localhost:3000/category/1/products
+curl localhost:3000/categories/1/products
 ```

-#### view customers, and their orders
+#### view list of customers, or order history of each customer
 ```
 curl localhost:3000/customers
 curl localhost:3000/customers/1/orders
 ```

-### view supplier merchants, and their supply records
+### view list of supplier merchants, or supply records of each merchant
 ```
 curl localhost:3000/merchants
 curl localhost:3000/merchants/1/supplies
 ```

-### view monthly statement.
+### view monthly statements.
-Statement will be updated whenever the relative sales information for that month was changed.
-For example, if quantity of items in an order made on Apr-12-2016 has changed, the income statement for that month will be recalculated and updated number will be saved.
-If the price or cost of a product has changed, every monthly statements that happens after the created date of the product will be updated as well.
+Statement will be updated whenever the related sales information for that month changes.
+For example, if the quantity of an item in an order made on Apr-12-2016 changed, the income statement for that month will be recalculated and updated in database.
+However, if changes is on the product itself, like the price or cost of a product, the api will only query and update monthly statements that may be affected by the change of information.

 ```
 curl localhost:3000/statements
 ```

+### post or update to api
-you can also modify your sales record like this:
+you can modify your sales record like this:
 ```
 curl -v -H "Content-Type: application/json" -X PATCH http://localhost:3000/shipments/1 -d '{ "ship_cost": "20" }'